French 76

 - Add the aroma of Fresh Lemon

-In the video above, you’ll see Rico presses a Lemon Peel over his drink to release the oils from the peel before discarding it.
-The aroma of Fresh Lemon cannot be overstated and is a highly recommended tip if you want to elevate your overall drinking experience. - Use the cheapest ingredients first
+Rico presses a Lemon Peel over his drink to release the oils from the peel before discarding it.
+The aroma of Fresh Lemon cannot be overstated and is a highly recommended tip if you want to elevate your overall drinking experience.

-When making a cocktail, Rico always suggests starting with the cheapest ingredient first.
+When making any cocktail, Rico always suggests starting with the cheapest ingredient first.
 Why?
 If you make a mistake, it’s better that you waste the cheaper ingredients than the expensive ingredients.
 So, in this case of The French 76, you’ll see that Rico uses the Lemon Juice first.

-Variations of a French 76
+Variations of a French 76 Cocktail

 - The French 75